Ericaceae

 Soil

-Grows best in acidic, well-drained soil.
-Mixing peat moss or leaf mold into the soil improves its quality.
+Thrives in acidic, well-drained soil.
+Soil mixed with peat moss or leaf mold is ideal.

 Fertilizer